rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/custom-nodes/_index.md

 ## Custom Nodes

-Use Rancher to create a Kubernetes cluster on your on-premise bare metal servers.
-This option creates a cluster using a combination of [Docker Machine](https://docs.docker.com/machine/) and RKE, which is Rancher's own lightweight Kubernetes installer.
-In addition to bare metal servers, RKE can also create clusters on _any_ infrastructure provider by integrating with node drivers.

-To use this option you'll need access to servers you intend to use as your Kubernetes cluster.
+To use this option you'll need access to servers you intend to use in your Kubernetes cluster.
 Provision each server according to Rancher [requirements](#requirements), which includes some hardware specifications and Docker.
 After you install Docker on each server, run the command provided in the Rancher UI to turn each server into a Kubernetes node.

 ## Objectives for Creating Cluster with Custom Nodes